NodirBobiev/trivil/README.md

 # Trivil Programming Language

-The Trivil Programming Language was designed by Alexey Nedorya.
-This repository contains the implementation of a code generator targeting the JVM for Trivil, developed as part of a university thesis.
+This repository contains the implementation of a code generator targeting the JVM for Trivil programming language, developed as part of a university thesis.

 ## Repository Contents